Photo by @kalvisuals

 Visiting Crater Lake National Park:

 Although this National Park holds a lot of dark secrets, visiting Crater Lake National Park will give visitors the views and memories that will last a lifetime.
-The park has two major campsites; Mazama Village Campground and Lost Creek Campground.
-Both sites give visitors panoramic views of the lake and can be reserved here.
+The park has two main campsites; Mazama Village Campground and Lost Creek Campground.
+Both sites give visitors panoramic views of the lake and are first-come-first-serve.
 The park features over 14 different hiking trails as well as a 33-mile picturesque Rim Drive.

 Being an area full of mystery, Crater Lake draws in thousands of visitors each summer with the hopes of seeing a strange phenomenon.
 Bigfoot or not, visiting this Oregon treasure is a must-do for hikers who love the Pacific Northwest.